gpgarcia/VitasPickleballRating/README.md

 # VitasPickleballRating
 Pickleball Rating system for use by Vitas players.
-1. It keeps track of players, teams and games played.
+1. It keeps track of players, and games played.
 1. It estimates the score of a game between two teams.
 1. It computes a new rating for each player after a game.
 1. It displays win-loss standings of player and their rating..